-Exceptions to the three-week minimum would be nurses with a Kentucky or compact state license who are available for summer camp, skilled construction volunteers who can serve as WorkFest or YouthFest assistant crew leaders in March and April, cooks for our alternative spring break programs in March and April, and volunteer alumni.
+Exceptions to the three-week minimum would be nurses with a Kentucky or compact state license who are available for summer camp, skilled construction volunteers who can serve as WorkFest or YouthFest assistant crew leaders in March and April, and volunteer alumni.
 Prospective volunteers desiring a one-week commitment should contact the office about the opportunities above or consider forming a group.

 I am ready to make a lifelong commitment to volunteering with CAP.
 Is that possible?